fernandoacorreia/azure-docker-registry/README.md

 The repository will be accessible exclusively via HTTPS and protected via HTTP Basic Authentication.
 This requires a SSL certificate.

-You can aquire a certificate with a provider of your choice, request a free one at [StartSSL](http://www.startssl.com/), or create a self-signed certificate.
+You can acquire a certificate with a provider of your choice, request a free one at [StartSSL](http://www.startssl.com/), or create a self-signed certificate.
 This last option may have some issues, unless you configure the operating system of your client computer to trust the self-signed certificate.
 Since this project is targeted at production-quality deployments, it will assume that there is a valid SSL certificate for the domain chosen for the registry server.

 Either way, save a copy of your certificate (concatenated with the proper CA bundle) and its respective unencrypted key to these exact locations: